 - Designed to consider retention regulations

-Some freeware ECM or DMS programs won’t come with all of these features, which can be a convincing argument for a paid or subscription-based service.
+Some freeware ECM or DMS programs won’t come with all of these features, which can be a convincing argument proving the value of a paid or subscription-based service.

 DMS vs. ECM: The Differences Between the Platforms